How to Insure Your Louis Vuitton Wallet in 2025

 Q: How much does wallet insurance cost?

-A: It depends.
-Homeowners’ riders might cost $10–$25 a year.
+A: It varies.
+Homeowners’ riders might cost $10–$25 annually.

 Q: Can I insure a used Louis Vuitton wallet?